 Letters were mailed to each of the representatives of these tribal groups on July 8 and July 11, 2024, offering them the opportunity to provide input regarding any concerns their tribes may have about the potential impacts implementation of the proposed project could have on tribal cultural resources.
-The Tamien Tribe did reach out and tried to set up a meeting to meet on October 24, 2024, and October 29, 2024, and both meetings were canceled.
-After those canceled meetings there were no new meetings scheduled.
-The County has therefore completed its obligations pursuant to AB 52 for this project.
+Follow-up emails were sent to the tribes on September 26, 2024.
+The Tamien Nation did reach out and requested a meeting with County staff, which was scheduled for October 24, 2024.
+On October 21, 2024, the Tamien Nation representative asked the County to reschedule the meeting to October 29, 2024, which was done.
+The day of the meeting the Tamien Nation representative cancelled the meeting.
+County staff sent emails to the Tamien